omerta/about/_posts/2018-05-16-compare-create-model-laravel-zf3.md

 To end we are going to create a seed file to insert a fake data.

-    *Laravel Up & Running*, Matt Stauffer

-    "Seeding with Laravel is so simple, it has gained widespread adoption as a part of normal development workflows in a way it hasn't in previous PHP frameworks."
+> Seeding with Laravel is so simple, it has gained widespread adoption as a
+> part of normal development workflows in a way it hasn't in previous PHP
+> frameworks.
+>
+> *Laravel Up & Running*, Matt Stauffer

 The seed classes are stored in `database/seeds` directory.
 We use the seeder to load sample data into database.
 In order to create a seeder we run the